jeonghanlee/zoom-update/README.md

 | :---: |
 |**Figure 2** : Zoom Main screen |

-this repo may help to update Zoom quuickly.
+this repo may help to update Zoom quickly.
+If there is no zoom in a system, it will install it.

 ## Commands